adrianskelton/project3/README.md

 ## **Testing**

-Colorama module was not working I thought it was not compatible with heroku but then realised it was not in the requirements.txt so ran command Pip Freeze > Requirements.txt from terminal and pushed everything to heroku and it worked.
+Colorama module was not working I thought it was not compatible with heroku but then realised it was not in the requirements.txt so ran command Pip Freeze > Requirements.txt from terminal and pushed everything to heroku and it worked, solution found on code institute slack community.

 ---

 ## **Credits**

 ### **Code used and adapted**